 Gather toiletries on an attractive tray.
 This helps keep counter space clear by creating a boundary and can contribute a new pattern or color to the room.

 Store loose items in canisters or mason jars.
 Use jars to gather items of like-kind and either tuck them away in a cabinet or display them nicely on a shelf.
 Mason jars are inexpensive, and can be decorated to match your bathroom colors.
+Looking for unique, artistic storage items?
+Check out this site.

 Make use of drawer trays.
 Often used for silverware, these nifty trays can be useful for storing various items that seem to float around the bathroom.
 Once you give them a home, you’ve reduced your bathroom clutter.